Finding Hope, Peace, Joy, and Love at CURE Kenya

 Slinthe was just 6 years old when he was found.
 He was not only forced to beg on the streets, but he was also suffering from neglected, bilateral clubfoot.
 This condition happens when the foot turns inward and the patient begins to walk on their ankle.
 It causes pain when walking and even standing.
 Thankfully, Slinthe was taken to an orphanage, cleaned up, and referred to CURE Kenya for treatment.

 Dr. Philemon Ogeto Nyambati, a pediatric orthopedic surgeon, treated Slinthe at CURE Kenya.
 He was given a posterior medial release, where tendons in the foot are released that make the foot turn inward.
-The foot is then put into a cast and then into an ankle-foot orthosis that will stay in his shoe after the cast is off for about a year and a half.
+The foot is then put into a cast and then an ankle-foot orthosis that will stay in his shoe after the cast is off for about a year and a half.
 The surgery and healing process has been successful for Slinthe – and that success was more than just physical.

 There’s just something about a child that you really can’t replace.
 It’s not about the money that you have, but it’s that smile that you actually see of a child who you have seen through a journey.
 And so being in CURE, it has been a journey of daily learning that there’s still more to be done, but with that little, if I can just reach to that one child and bring a smile to their face and just at least help a parent know that there’s still hope, that has been the greatest motivation for me. – Dr. Nyambati

 Slinthe found a community of people that unconditionally cared for him.
-The orphanage supplied him with a guardian that lovingly attended all his hospital appointments and the staff at CURE Kenya came around him to offer hope for the future, peace in the waiting, joy in relationships, and love by sharing the love of Jesus.
+The orphanage supplied him with a guardian that lovingly attended all his hospital appointments and the staff at CURE Kenya came around him to offer hope for the future, peace in the waiting, joy in relationships, and by sharing the love of Jesus.

 “So it makes one feel like Slinthe, I belong.
 I belong.
 Though he cannot express himself much to us, at least the non-verbals speak a lot and that prompts him to know, “Here is a place that I belong.”
 And he really encountered love.” – Pastor Phoebe Batha at CURE Kenya

 What Slinthe loved most about his stay at CURE Kenya was the disability-friendly kid cars in the playroom.
 He longed to ride a bicycle and this was his goal after he completed treatment.
 Well, I am happy to say that Slinthe did meet his goal and rode a bicycle!
-Click on the 30 minute video below to hear from Slinthe, his doctor, his pastor, and watch him ride a bicycle for the first time.
+Click on the video below to hear from Slinthe, his doctor, pastor, and watch him ride a bicycle for the first time.

 According to Dr. Nyambati, there are about 180 children still waiting for treatment at CURE Kenya right now.
 As we are gearing up for the new year, please prayerfully consider a gift that will provide the resources to get a child off the waiting list and into life-transforming treatment for their disability.
 Let’s shorten the wait for these children and provide them with hope, peace, joy, and love.
-Click here to learn more about how you can help.